samgrewal/vagrant_eso/README.md

 This role enforces the following configuration:
 - Uses Jinja2 templating to create an nginx configuration file for a HTTP reverse proxy based on the `proxy_backend` and `proxy_scheme` role variables
 - Installs and runs docker
-	- *NOTE:* Docker commands are run with root privileges because the normal process of adding the `ansible_user_id` to a docker shared group was trivial to be done in an idempotent way.
-There appears to be an open issue with the ansible `reset_connection` meta  task.
+	- *NOTE:* Docker commands are run with root privileges here because the normal process of adding the `ansible_user_id` to a docker shared group could not be implemented in an idempotent way trivially.
+There appears to be an open issue with the ansible `reset_connection` meta task on v2.9.
+Which would normally facilitate re-logging on the ansible user after group changes.
 See [3]
 - Builds a docker image called `nginx:eso_proxy` from `nginx:latest` using the pre-templated configuration
 - Deploys a running instance of `nginx:eso_proxy`
 	- *NOTE:* This is currently implemented with shell commands because the modern ansible modules `docker_image` and `docker_container` require the `docker` python module installed via pip. pip is not installed by default, so I did not want to risk introducing dependency issues in the limited scope of the project.
 - Once successful, you will be able to use the reverse proxy via a browser on your host machine through `http://localhost:8085`.
-	- *NOTE:* Top-level requests on the web page that change domain will cause you to bypass the proxy.
+	- *NOTE:* Top-level requests on the web page that change the domain will cause you to bypass the proxy.

 ## Next Steps